DatOneLefty/pokebot/README.md

 ### WARNING!
 User accounts acting as bots can get you banned on discord!

 ## installation
-1. make sure you have node.js and npm installed
+1. make sure you have node.js, npm, and git installed
 2. run `git clone https://github.com/DatOneLefty/pokebot`
 3. using terminal, go to the directory
 4. create your `id.json` (explained below)